aromatt/xtemp/README.md

 ## Purpose
 Many Unix utilities operate naturally over streams of items (e.g. `sed`, `grep`).
-But some, like `md5sum`, do not, even though they provide functionality that can still be useful in these contexts.
+But some, like `md5sum`, do not, even though they could otherwise be useful in these contexts.

-`xtemp` acts as an adapter, bridging the gap between stream processing and file-based tools that don't fit naturally into that paradigm.
+`xtemp` acts as an adapter allowing file-based batch-processing tools to be used in line-based stream-processing pipelines.

 ## Usage
 ```